postwait/node-amqp/README.md

     its channel is closed.
 If there was no consumer ever on the queue, it won't be deleted.

+When a queue has been declared it will emit an `'open'` event.
+The `'open'` event receives two arguments `(messageCount, consumerCount)`, which specify the state of the recently-declared queue.

 ### `queue.subscribe(listener, options)`